 - Another Married...With Children spin-off would have been centered on Al and his friends from "NO MA'AM" (National Organization for Men Against Amazonian Masterhood), but the FOX network was afraid that it would have been too misogynistic.

 - The Gilmore Girls episode in which Jess goes to find his father in California was an obvious pilot for a series that was never picked up.
 Apparently, it was supposed to be called Windward Circle.
 Adrian Pasdar tried out for, but didn't get, the role of Jess's dad.

 - The 1996 Touched by an Angel episode "Promised Land" was a pilot for the series of the same name that would run for 3 seasons.

-- Even though the organization must have been involved in a large number of previous cases, NCIS only makes a prominent appearance in two episodes of JAG: "Ice Queen" and "The Meltdown", a two-parter Poorly Disguised Pilot.
+- Even though the organizations must have been involved in a large number of previous cases, the NCIS team lead by Gibbs only appears in two episodes of JAG: "Ice Queen" and "The Meltdown" in the 8th season, a two-parter Poorly Disguised Pilot.

 - An interesting side note is the changes that were seen from this testing.
 Most notably, the female character was replaced by a Secret Service liaison, and the romantic tension between Abby and DiNozzo was completely dropped.

 - Further interesting side note: The first season of JAG played much more like NCIS than the rest of the series; in fact, the season ended in a never-resolved cliffhanger due to cancellation by NBC, before the show was picked up by CBS.
 The first season of NCIS retreads many episodes of that canceled season.

 - And NCIS as an organization is in fact mentioned in many JAG episodes, and NCIS special agents do appear, prior to the launch of the now famous show, such as in the never-resolved cliffhanger "Skeleton Crew" alluded to above.
 However The Main Characters Do Everything trope prevented them from having a bigger role on JAG.